 Every year, carbon monoxide (CO) poisoning is responsible for approximately 4000 attendances at A&E departments and around 30 deaths.
 CO exposure can lead to anoxic brain injury and this section explains what CO poisoning is, its symptoms, treatment and how to prevent it.
 A list of further useful resources is provided on the 'Useful links' page.

-All the technical terms that are used are highlighted in bold and explained on the 'list of common brain injury terms' page, which you can access using the left-navigation.
+All the technical terms that are used are highlighted in bold and explained on the common brain injury terms glossary page.

 What is Carbon Monoxide (CO)?